Free Kitchen Hacks eBook

 Serving Your Dairy-Free Waffles

 These waffles are out-of-this-world on their own or with just maple syrup or honey!
-I like to serve them with these Vegan Breakfast Sausage Patties.
+I like to serve them with these Soft Scrambled Eggs and/or Crispy Breakfast Potatoes.

 That being said, they are also great vessels for a variety of great toppings.
 Here are some of my favorites: